floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_machine_learning.md

 order: 800
 layout: docs
 edition: community
-description: How to configure Search Guard and X-Pack Machine Learning for Elasticsearch
+description: How to configure Search Guard to integrate with the X-Pack Machine Learning for Elasticsearch
 ---
 <!---
 Copyright 2019 floragunn GmbH